Tiny-Earth/DemoSite/site/src/revisited.md

 - Engages students in authentic practices of science
 - Approaches their teaching with the spirit of scientific research

 The previous modules provided the foundations of knowledge, skills, tools, and mindsets for teaching scientifically.
-However, you probably did not finish creating your course or updating your instructional materials.
-This last module prompts you to leave yourself detailed notes about when and how you plan to finish creating the course materials, when you plan to implement them, and how you will approach iterative revisions over time.
+This module invites you to reflect on your progress and identity next steps with your course.
+Specifically, you'll be prompted to leave yourself detailed notes about when and how you plan to finish creating the course materials, when you plan to implement them, and how you will approach iterative revisions over time.

-The goal is to continue to create a cohesive course that brings science to life and can be accessed equitably by your students.
+The goal is to continue to create a cohesive course that brings science to life and can be accessed equitably by all students.
 Over time, we also hope that you continue to enlist your scientific mindset to collect information to improve the course, and that your own skills and mindsets continue to evolve.

 ## Making a Plan

 Below is a summary of the main considerations for scientific teaching to support your ongoing growth and iteration of the course over time.
 As you review what you've learned from the STC, identify which steps you will take next.
 This will help you create a plan to guide you on your path to scientific teaching.

 ### Designing the Course or Instructional Materials

 As you review your course design, reflect on the below concepts and make adjustments as needed.

 - **Alignment:** How do the activities and assessments reinforce each other and help students progress toward the learning goals?
 - **Facets of science:** How do the learning goals and active learning experiences represent the six facets of science?
 - **Learning objectives:** How clearly do the objectives define what students will learn and be able to do?
 - **Active learning:** How do the learning activities leverage evidence-based practices?